PoliticalGraveyard.com

 Frechette, Myles Robert René (b.
 1936) — Born in 1936.
 Foreign Service officer; U.S. Ambassador to Cameroon, 1983; Colombia, 1994.
 Still living as of 1994.

-FRECKER (Soundex F626) — See also BRECKENRIDGE, ECKER, FORAKER, FORKER, FRAKER, FRECH, FRECHETTE, FRICKER, GERECKE, LECHTRECKER, RECKER, SHRECKENGOST, SPRECKELS, STRECKER, VONSPRECKEN.
+FRECKER (Soundex F626) — See also BRECKENRIDGE, ECKER, FORAKER, FORKER, FRAKER, FRECH, FRECHETTE, FRECKENBURGH, FRICKER, GERECKE, LECHTRECKER, RECKER, SHRECKENGOST, SPRECKELS, STRECKER, VONSPRECKEN.

-Frecker, George H. — U.S. Vice Commercial Agent (Vice Consul) in SAINT Pierre, 1897-1905; U.S. Vice & Deputy Consul in SAINT Pierre, 1914; U.S. Vice Consul in SAINT Pierre, 1917.
+Frecker, George H. — U.S. Vice Commercial Agent (Vice Consul) in St. Pierre, as of 1897-1905; U.S. Vice & Deputy Consul in St. Pierre, as of 1914; U.S. Vice Consul in St. Pierre, as of 1917.
 Burial location unknown.

 Frecker, John P. — Born in Canada.
-Not U.S. citizen; U.S. Commercial Agent (Consul) in SAINT Pierre and Miquelon, 1864-92.
+Not U.S. citizen; U.S. Commercial Agent (Consul) in St. Pierre and Miquelon, 1864-92.
 Burial location unknown.

 Frecker, William H. — of Tampa, Hillsborough County, Fla.
 Mayor of Tampa, Fla., 1906-08.
 Burial location unknown.